shini4i/argo-compare/README.md

 - `--gitlab-merge-request-iid` falls back to `CI_MERGE_REQUEST_IID`.
 - `--gitlab-token` falls back to `CI_JOB_TOKEN` if no explicit token is provided (ensure the token has the necessary scope to post notes).

+### Sensitive data handling

+`argo-compare` masks the rendered contents of Kubernetes `Secret` manifests before they reach stdout logs, external diff tools, or merge request comments.
+Each secret entry is replaced with a deterministic hash placeholder, allowing reviewers to spot that a value changed without exposing the underlying secret material.

 #### Password Protected Repositories
 Using password protected repositories is a bit more challenging.
 To make it work, we need to expose JSON as an environment variable.
 The JSON should contain the following fields: